-- Aquarium Pets (already allowed): Fish (under 6 inches in length), tree frogs, pac man frogs, fire belly toads, leopard geckos, anoles, longtailed lizards, and hermit crabs.
-Larger pets (more than six inches in length) are restricted to one per 10 gallon tank.
-Students are restricted to no more than two 10 gallon tanks or one 20 gallon tank. - Pets through Application: Dogs and Cats.
+- Aquarium Pets: Limited to fish (under 6 inches in length), tree frogs, pac man frogs, fire belly toads, leopard geckos, anoles, long-tailed lizards, and hermit crabs.)
+Students are restricted to no more than two 10 gallon tank or one 20 gallon tank per room. - Pets through Application: Dogs and Cats.